 When beginning to learn a new language, wouldn't it be better if you weren't also forced to learn a new IDE?
 Language-specific IDEs moves one's focus away from learning the nuances of a language and towards learning the basics of a new environment.
 Being able to work in a familiar environment and have familiar paths to basic functions drastically simplifies the learning process.
 Luckily with the rise in the popularity of Language Servers and the developments made within the Eclipse IDE, creating plugins which add language support has become quick and easy allowing users to stay within their favorite IDE to work with new languages.

 The IDE development community has come a long way since the June of 2016 announcement of working together to develop the Language Server Protocol (LSP).
 Over 50 Language Servers are now being maintained and almost all major IDEs and code editors support their integration.

 However, the LSP is not yet a complete experience.
 It continues to grow, but users are still required to exit their editor to command line interfaces to do what is either too domain specific for the protocol to cover or too reliant on user input to be currently supported.
-This is a hurdle that Eclipse is great at jumping and is demonstrated within Eclipse's aCute and RedOx plugins which offer a full IDE experiences for C# and Rust.
+This is a hurdle that Eclipse is great at jumping and is demonstrated within Eclipse's aCute and Eclipse Corrosion which offer full IDE experiences for C# and Rust respectively.

 What are Language Servers